FXOpen

 Ascending/Descending Triangle

 The ascending/descending triangle consists of a horizontal line (resistance/support) and an ascending/descending line (support/resistance) that converge to create a triangle pattern.
-This pattern indicates that the price is likely to break to the upside or downside, respectively.
+These patterns indicate that the price is likely to break to the upside or downside, respectively.

-• Entry: Traders often enter a long/short position when the price breaks above/below the resistance/support level.
+- Entry: Traders might enter a long/short position when the price breaks above/below the resistance/support level.
 This breakout is seen as a signal of further bullish/bearish momentum.

-• Take Profit (TP): The profit target can be estimated by measuring the height of the triangle, the widest part of the formation, and adding/subtracting that value to/from the breakout point.
+- Take Profit (TP): The profit target might be estimated by measuring the height of the triangle, the widest part of the formation, and adding/subtracting that value to/from the breakout point.

-• Stop Loss (SL): A stop-loss order is usually placed slightly below/above the ascending/descending support/resistance line.
+- Stop Loss (SL): A stop-loss order might be placed slightly below/above the ascending/descending support/resistance line.

 Symmetrical Triangle